dnagir/guard-rails-assets/README.md

 # Guard::RailsAssets

-Guard::RailsAssets compiles all the assets in Rails 3.1 application automatically when files are modified.
+Guard::RailsAssets compiles the assets in Rails 3.1 application automatically when files are modified.

 Tested on MRI Ruby 1.9.2 (please report if it works on your platform).